-What is USDC?
+What is USD Coin?

 USDC's parent company isn't shy about saying the currency is for those who want to move medium to large amounts.
-By becoming a more attractive way for institutional investors to get involved, stablecoins like USDC could help make cryptocurrencies more mainstream."
+By becoming a more attractive way for institutional investors to get involved, stablecoins like USDC could help make cryptocurrencies more mainstream.

 How does USDC work technically?